lewagon/dotfiles/01-Ruby/06-Parsing/TEACHERS.md

 ## Intro

 1. Start with our [parsing demo boilerplate](https://github.com/lewagon/parsing-demo)
-1. First part of the lecture describes data files of boilerplate (CSV / XML / JSON)
+1. First part describes data files (CSV / XML / JSON)
-1. Second part will read/write from CSV and JSON only (for XML just show the slides)
+1. Second part show how to read/write from CSV and JSON
-1. Last part of the lecture will get data from the web **using an API** or **scraping a website**
+1. Last part show how to get data from the web **using an API** or **scraping a website**

 ## Data formats

-1. 3 common data formats: CSV, XML & JSON
+1. There are 3 common data formats: CSV, XML & JSON
 1. Describe each format using the slides + showing the files in the boilerplate.
 1. Explain that all format are heavily used in web services